 The ultimate bellwether for success is seeing a stakeholder explain a project and use visuals to communicate within their organization to make decisions.
 When you see this as a professional, it is hard not to smile from ear to ear.
 The organization owns the plan and is ultimately the author.
 When you see a client take the work and explain its’ relevance in their own way–it’s this agency that is the greatest translator to implementation and realization of the built result.

-AE Works Manager of Planning + Strategy, Tiffany Haile, AICP and Herb Brychta, PSP, CISSP, Security Risk Manager will present on this topic at the upcoming October 14-16th PA APA Conference in Erie, PA.
-Their session entitled Creating Safe Environments–Integrating Planning, Design & Physical Security will focus on how physical security and planning can be integrated to solve the challenges of today’s increasingly complex needs for built environments.
+AE Works Manager of Planning + Strategy, Tiffany Haile, AICP and Herb Brychta, PSP, CISSP, Security Risk Manager will present on this topic during an upcoming American Planning Association webinar (details will be shared on AE Works website) Their session entitled Creating Safe Environments–Integrating Planning, Design & Physical Security will focus on how physical security and planning can be integrated to solve the challenges of today’s increasingly complex needs for built environments.